thatimster/object-shake/README.md

 # object-shake
-A Blender 3D addon to make adding camera shake easy and flexible.
+A Blender 3D addon to make adding object shake easy and flexible.